SquadcastHub/squadcasthub.github.io/pages/mydoc/using_the_mobile_app.md

 ### Incident List

-Once logged in, you will be navigated to the Incident List view.
-Incidents are organized by the incident status.
-The tabs above hold the incident count for open incidents (Triggered & Acknowledged).
+Once you are logged into the application, you will be navigated to the **Incident List** page.
+Incidents are organized according to incident status.
+In the tab above, you will be able to view the number of incidents in the open state (Triggered & Acknowledged).

 ![](images/using_mobile_1.png){: style="max-width: 30%" }